📌 Overview

 From earlier, you learned that the Aura Frames platform was expanded from a single primary application DB to a total of 8.

-To do that, heavy refactoring was performed to Active Record query layer code for tables being moved.
+To do that, heavy refactoring was performed to Active Record query layer code.

 Queries for tables must not span a database boundary, and given some of the big tables were being moved to a new database, queries would break.

-The development environment uses a Docker Postgres instance and to keep things simple locally, all 8 databases were run there.
-This meant the queries still “broke” (helpfully) when they spanned a database boundary, but we didn’t need to run 8 different instances locally.
+The development environment uses a Docker Postgres container.
+To keep things simple locally, all 8 databases run within the single container, but are spread out as separate Postgres databases.
+This meant that queries still “broke” (helpfully) when they spanned a database boundary, making them easy to find through unit tests and manual testing.

-The gist of the changes was pretty straightforward, find the breaking queries, unraveling joins or other incompatible SQL, and change connections to the correct database.
+The gist of the changes were pretty straightforward: find breaking queries, unravel joins or other incompatible SQL, and change connections for those queries to access the correct database.
 Their query results were then passed around in Ruby as input to queries in other databases.

 With hundreds of failing tests to sift through, the refactoring work took a long time as test failures were addressed one by one, but progress was easy to measure.

 Eventually, weeks later, all tests were passing!
-The nice property about this design was the same query changes without SQL joins could be performed on the existing main DB, meaning the changes were backwards compatible and could be rolled out in place initially before the new DBs were in place.
+The nice property about this design was the same query changes without SQL joins could be performed on the existing main DB, meaning the query changes were backwards compatible and could be rolled out on the single primary DB.

-Some of the main changes were evaluating all Active Record relationships (has_many, belongs_to, etc.) and any subquery expressions or other incompatible code, and using disable_joins: true, removing subquery expressions and table references.
+Some of the main changes were evaluating all Active Record relationships (has_many, belongs_to, etc.) and any subquery expressions or other incompatible code, and using disable_joins: true, removing subquery expressions and table references that spanned the boundary.

 From SQL Joins to Multiple SELECTs

-The key parts of Ruby on Rails and Active Record that made this possible were Multiple Databases launched in 6.0, then the disable_joins feature for has_many :through and belongs_to :through relationships, to query across databases, launched in Rails 7.0 (2021).
+The key parts of Ruby on Rails and Active Record that made this possible were Multiple Databases launched in 6.0, and the disable_joins feature for has_many :through and has_one :through relationships to query across databases launched in Rails 7.0 (2021).

-Both of these were possible with custom code or third party library code (Ruby gems) before, but having native support in Rails was a differentiator.
-Native support meant more real world use, bug fixes, improved documentation, and a longer term commitment to supporting these features.
+Both of these were possible with custom code or third party library code (Ruby gems) prior to those releases, but having native support in Rails was a differentiator.
+Native support meant more real world use, bug fixes, improved documentation, and a longer term commitment to support.

 Having disable_joins as a consistent pattern also helped with comprehension by the team, enabling “learn how it works once, then re-use it all over the codebase.”